Static Data Structure vs Dynamic Data Structure

-Data structure is a way of storing and organising data efficiently such that the required operations on them can be performed be efficient with respect to time as well as memory.
+Data structure is a way of storing and organizing data efficiently such that the required operations on them can be performed be efficient with respect to time as well as memory.
 Simply, Data Structure are used to reduce complexity (mostly the time complexity) of the code.
 Data structures can be two types : 1.
 Static Data Structure 2.
 Dynamic Data Structure

 What is a Static Data structure?